Type Three: The Achiever

 Repressed Center: Feeling (a.k.a.
 Productive Feeling)

-As members of the Heart Triad, Threes feel deeply—but their feelings often get bypassed in favor of productivity.
-Emotions are edited or delayed if they get in the way of the task at hand.
+As members of the Heart Triad, Threes feel deeply, but their feelings often get bypassed in favor of productivity.
+Emotions are edited or delayed if they get in the way of the task at hand, and often result in taking action against sitting with them.

 They may appear emotionally disconnected, not because they lack depth, but because they don’t slow down long enough to process honestly.
 Growth means learning to sit with real emotions, not just the curated ones.